roytang/blog/content/posts/2017/01/online-discussions-opposing-views-and-street-fighter.md

 ---
+author: roy
+categories:
+- Opinions
+date: 2017-01-17 01:30:54
 title: Online Discussions, Opposing Views, and Street Fighter
-author: roy
 type: post
-date: 2017-01-17T01:30:54+00:00
 url: /2017/01/online-discussions-opposing-views-and-street-fighter/
-categories:
-  - Opinions

 ---

 > "If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle."

 > ― Sun Tzu, The Art of War